kizzet373/MTG-Admin/public/Primer.md

 ===accordion|autocollapse
 ===panel: Interaction
-Even though this deck is clearly less fast and consistent than [[Minsc, Beloved Ranger]], we have quite a lot more stax and interaction than they do in order to slow down faster combo decks like [[Ad Nauseam]] decks and creature-oriented/commander-centered decks like [[Rocco, Cabaretti Caterer]], [[Kinnan, Bonder Prodigy]], [[Najeela, the Blade-Blossom]], etc.
+Even though this deck is a bit less fast and consistent than something like [[Minsc, Beloved Ranger]] (a dedicated hulk + kiki deck), we have quite a lot more stax and interaction than they do in order to slow down faster combo decks like [[Ad Nauseam]] decks and creature-oriented/commander-centered decks like [[Rocco, Cabaretti Caterer]], [[Kinnan, Bonder Prodigy]], [[Najeela, the Blade-Blossom]], etc.

 1. The most obvious ways we slow these decks down is our quite consistent removal in the command zone.
 When [[Erinis, Gloom Stalker]] and [[Street Urchin]] are out together, we have the ability "1, Sacrifice another creature or an artifact: destroy target creature."
 2. We can play stax pieces that sometimes restrict our combos because we can remove them with our [[Street Urchin]]. ex: [[Trinisphere]], [[Manglehorn]], [[Null Rod]], and [[Collector Ouphe]].